RixGem/ProgressPath/README.md

 If you have an existing database, see these migration guides:
 - `DATABASE_MIGRATION.md` - For total_time field
 - `DATABASE_MIGRATION_NEW_FIELDS.md` - For vocabulary, sentences, and mood fields

-## Deployment

-This project is configured for deployment on Vercel:

-1. Push your code to GitHub
-2. Import the project in Vercel
-3. Add your environment variables in Vercel project settings
-4. Deploy!

-Vercel will automatically deploy updates when you push to the main branch.

 ## Theme Customization